noelhx/ACRONYM/README.md

 **index.html**

 The main page of the acronym database.
 Main function is to display the search bar and allow users to type in the name of the acronym they are searching for.
+Uses AngularJS version 1.6.4.

-**javascript_functions**
+**javascript_functions.js**

 Includes all the JavaScript functions that this application uses.